- Department of Public Health

 Although you may transfer to Cal State East Bay with a large number of course credits, the majority of your upper-division courses must be taken at East Bay to meet University and graduation requirements.
 When you arrive at Cal State East Bay, you can meet with an AACE advisor or SSC Major advisor to get more information – see the Advising & Info for Students tab for links.

-Students currently enrolled in a community college may be able to take certain Health Sciences courses (e.g. HSC 100, HSC 110, HSC 130) at Cal State East Bay concurrently (i.e. cross-registration).
+Students currently enrolled in a community college may be able to take certain Public Health courses (e.g. HSC 100, HSC 110, HSC 130) at Cal State East Bay concurrently (i.e. cross-registration).
 Doing so will facilitate progress toward a Bachelor of Science Degree in Health Sciences at Cal State East Bay and expedite time to graduate post-transfer.

 More information can be found here: Cal State East Bay Cross-Registration.
 Cross-registration forms can be found here: cross-registration form.
 Students interested in this program should contact Professor Andrew Kelly in the Department of Health Sciences.